syncfusion-content/wpf-docs/wpf/Introduction/System-Requirement.md

 ---
 layout: post
 title: System Requirement| Introduction | Wpf | Syncfusion
-description: system requirement
+description: Learn here all about introduction of Syncfusion Essential Studio WPF System Requirement Supports, its elements and more.
 platform: wpf
 control: Introduction
 documentation: ug
 ---

-# System Requirement
+# System Requirement in WPF Introduction

 This section describes the system requirements to use Syncfusion WPFControls for development.